 Strawberries, lettuce, pumpkin, herbs and tomatoes – fill your kitchen garden with what you are most likely to use in your cooking.
 You might consider berries and fine vegetables, which are more expensive in retailer stores, for example peas, green asparagus, string beans as well as raspberries, blackberries or currants.
 Visit your local retailer to get inspiration and to see which plants and herbs are suitable for your climate.
-Contemporary popular herbs are all varieties of basil, all kinds of mints and sages; also chilli is enjoying great popularity as are Asian herbs: Wasabi, coriander, lemon grass and garlic.
+Contemporary popular herbs are all varieties of basil, besides all kinds of mints and sages; also chilli is enjoying great popularity.
+Asia herbs are seemingly coming in: Wasabi, Vietnamese coriander (persicaria), lemon grass and garlic.

 For the cutting, digging, cleaning and ventilation of an upcoming garden, secateurs, hatchet, rake and spade are the four most outstanding garden tools.
 For detail work or work in smaller beds and flowerpots, hand trowels are useful.
 Make sure to choose quality tools, which sit well in your hand and – not least important – tools that look good!

 Create a kitchen garden – quick guide:

 1) Choose a light spot – vegetables should not be planted in heavy shade.
 Ideally your kitchen garden has immediate access from the kitchen, so you can harvest what you need as you are cooking.
 If you don’t have access to a garden, a small green house or pots and boxes on your terrace or balcony will work just as well.

 2) Start small – choose a few vegetables or plants that you are likely to use in your kitchen.